sigsum/sigsum/doc/api.md

   prefix to be used to construct a version 0 specific endpoint.
 - **Shard interval start**: the earliest time at which logging requests are accepted as the number of seconds since the UNIX epoch.
-- **Shard interval end**: The latest time at which logging requests are accepted as the number of seconds since the UNIX epoch.
+- **Shard interval end**: determined by policy.
+A log that is active should use the number of seconds since the UNIX epoch as a dynamic shard end.

 ### 4.2 - Witness
 - **Public key**: public verification key that is used to verify tree head